kkarczewski/Private-Secure-Shell/README.md

 # Private-Secure-Shell
 Private Secure Shell

-Script with most common used function with options adding arguments from directory "scripts".
+Script with most common used function with options adding arguments from directory "tools".